Emantor/labgrid/doc/getting_started.rst

    installation paths of your distribution.
 #.
 Adapt the ``ExecStart`` paths of the service files to the respective Python
    virtual environments of the coordinator and exporter.
 #.
-Create the coordinator configuration file referenced in the ``ExecStart``
-   option of the :file:`labgrid-coordinator.service` file by using :file:`.crossbar/config-anonymous.yaml` as a starting point.
-You most likely want to make sure that the ``workdir`` option matches the path given via the ``--cbdir`` option in the service file; see :ref:`remote-getting-started-coordinator` for further information.
-#.
 Adjust the ``SupplementaryGroups`` option in the
    :file:`labgrid-exporter.service` file to your distribution so that the exporter gains read and write access on TTY devices (for ``ser2net``); most